jongwooksi/jongwooksi/README.md

 📫 Scheduled Papers (TBD)

 - **J. Si** and S. Kim, "Anomaly Detection based on Image Reconstruction Using Fourier Transform : A Preliminary Study", TBD
-- **J. Si** and S. Kim, "Prediction of Temperature Abnormalities Based on Stacked-LSTM for Control System of Therno-hygrostat", TBD
 - **J. Si** and S. Kim, "The Alignment Technique of the Subtraction Image for Anomaly Detection in Infrared Images of Solar Cells", TBD
 - **J. Si** and S. Kim, "PP-GAN : Style Transfer From Korean Portraits to ID Photos Using Landmark Extractor", TBD (SCIE)
 - **J. Si** and S. Kim, "Restoration of the JPEG Maximum Lossy Compressed Face Images based on Generative Adversarial Network", TBD (SCIE)